 As we get deeper and deeper into the technological age, there are thousands of different types of new tech popping up.
 One of those types is the Personal Assistant—Apple's Siri, Amazon's Alexa, Microsoft's Cortana, or the Google Home (whose name is the most boring of all: "Assistant").

 These virtual personal assistants can be incredibly helpful both in searching for information on the internet and for doing things around the house, especially as the "smart home" idea catches on.

 We've established this type of tech can be beneficial personally.
 But what does that mean for your business?

-PASO helps to reduce information clutter by focusing only on the required information.
+The goal of voice search optimization is to reduce information clutter by focusing only on the required information.
 It allows Siri and Alexa to find pertinent information as quickly as possible.

 What does this mean for SEO?

 Voice search is much different from your typical desktop or mobile search.
 When you open Google on your web browser and type in your search query, you're met with hundreds of pages of search results.

 But when you ask Siri a question, it yields fewer results.
 In fact, many times only one answer is read back to the searcher.

 So with fewer results presented, your business can have a potentially higher CTR, but with just a single result read, you need to ensure your website is ranking first (or, more importantly, in position zero).